chipparddev/loot-filters/README.md

 # Welcome to the Chippard Filter Emporium

+**DM me (chip idiot) on Discord or ping me in PoE Community Racing if you have questions/feedback/issues.**

 All filters found here are fully documented.
 In the documentation, categories of items follow this format:

 ---